 2. Invest only in what you know.
 This one is pretty straight forward.
 Two of the greatest investors of all time (Warren Buffet and Peter Lynch) advise that you only invest in what you know.
 This can be a particular company or industry that you an intimate knowledge of.

 3: Avoid thinly traded stocks.
 Thinly traded stocks have larger spreads and take a long time to build a position in or exit if the companies financials become negative.
 Because of this they rarely garner the institutional support that is needed to push prices higher.

-4. Look for a company with a steady long-term record of above average financial performance.
+4. Look for a company with a steady long-term record of above-average financial performance.
 The minimum acceptable history of above average market performance is 5 years but preferably 10 or more.
-Avoid those companies that only show 1-2 strong years of above average financial performance.
+Avoid those companies that only show 1-2 strong years of above-average financial performance.

 5. The company has to have a strong competitive advantage that can be maintained because it’s not easily duplicated.
-The advantage can be due to a strong brand name, a patent, a product that’s hard to duplicate or a similar barrier to entry such as a unique business or distribution model that’s almost impossible to duplicate.
-Financially these companies are a characterized by strong cash flows, little need for long-term debt (other than for purchasing other businesses), a strong consistent upward trend in earnings and long-term price appreciation.
+The advantage can be due to a strong brand name, a patent, a product that’s hard to duplicate or a similar barrier to entry such as a unique business or distribution model that’s almost impossible to replicate.
+Financially these companies are characterized by strong cash flows, little need for long-term debt (other than for purchasing other businesses), a consistent upward trend in earnings and long-term price appreciation.
 Operating margins, net profit margins and return on equity are all above industry averages.

 8. Growth Prospects.
 This is the step that many investors fail to pay enough attention to.
-In order for a stock to quickly appreciate in price and maintain that price appreciation it has to have a catalyst in place to spark growth and garner momentum in the investment community.
+In order for a stock to quickly appreciate in price and maintain that price appreciation, it has to have a catalyst in place to spark growth and garner momentum in the investment community.
 This can include heavy insider buying or large stock buybacks, upward earnings revisions coupled with earnings surprises, new management or new products to name a few.